jinilover/coordinateGeometryInScala/readme.md

 Similar tests are performed in https://github.com/jinilover/coordinateGeometryInScala/blob/master/src/test/scala/org/jinilover/geometry/coordinate/CalculateReminedSpaceSpec.scala

 ##Analysis, development and testing
-This problem can be solved by using different programming paradigms.
+This algorithm can be implemented using different programming paradigms.
 Adopting FP makes the application simpler, more elegant and easier to be maintained.
 This minimizes the time in implementation.
-Most of the time is spent on analyzing the problem and writing test cases.
+In this application, most of the time is spent on analyzing the problem and writing test cases.
 In the implementation, essential FP features are used such as higher-order functions, functional composition and Monad.
 Scalaz is used in a few places to save the time from writing some functional patterns from scratch.